ALRW/dayAsADev/precourse.md

 Security
 --------

-During the course we will be using Cloud9 and Github in conjunctions with eachother.
-This requires some security configuration, specifically: the two services use [Public Key Crypography](https://en.wikipedia.org/wiki/Public-key_cryptography) to authenticate their interactions.
+During the course we will be using Cloud9 and Github in conjunctions with each other.
+This requires some security configuration, specifically: the two services use [Public Key Cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) to authenticate their interactions.
 Sadly for us this requires a little bit of configuration.

 On your Cloud9 home-page click on the settings icon and then onto SSH keys.
 Then copy the contents of the grey box.